 I have also used it for my kids when they start learning cursive.
 They can get a little loopy with their letters, so it gets out of control, and graph paper helps them see where new letters need to connect a little more clearly.

 Graph Paper Uses for Math

-Have your kids ever done a Times Table Chart?
-I love using them to help kids see the patterns of multiplication while they’re learning them.
-Using graph paper helps keep the numbers in line to make it easier to spot the pattern.
+Have your kids ever done a times table chart?
+I love using them to help kids see the patterns of multiplication while they’re learning skip counting.
+Using graph paper helps keep the numbers in a line to make it easier to spot the pattern.

-Do your kids get mixed up with Place Value?
+Do your kids get mixed up with place value?
 Learning the different place values can be hard for some kids.
-And sometimes they can’t see them without a little help.
-The graph paper helps keep the columns separate so kids can learn place value of numbers, both before and after the decimal.
+And sometimes it’s difficult to understand greater than less than without a little help.
+The multi-line graph paper helps keep the columns separate so kids can learn the place value of numbers, both before and after the decimal.